tornadomeet/ResNet/README.md

 **Does ResNet-v2 always achieve better result than ResNet-v1 on imagnet?**
 The answer is **NO**, ResNet-v2 has no advantage or even has disadvantage than ResNet-v1 when  `depth<152`, we can get the following result from paper[2].(why?)

-ImageNet:single center crop validation error rate(%)
+ImageNet: single center crop validation error rate(%)

 | Network    |crop-size | top-1 |  top-5 |
 | :------:   | :---: | :---: |:---: |